13 Ways to Remove Odors Naturally and Inexpensively

 11. Eliminate food splatters in the microwave by combining two tablespoons of baking soda and one cup of water in a large microwave-safe bowl.
 Microwave on high until the liquid boils.
 Afterward, use paper towels to wipe off the walls and the turntable.

-12. Get rid of the “burned popcorn smell” by filling a large microwave-safe bowl with four or five cloves, half of a chopped lemon, and two cups of water.
+12. Get rid of the “burned popcorn smell” by filling a large microwave-safe bowl with four or five cloves, half a chopped lemon, and two cups of water.
 Microwave on high until the liquid boils.
 Cool and then use paper towels to wipe the walls.

 13. Bake or brew coffee.
 The delicious aroma of brewed coffee, apple pie, or banana bread can dissipate almost any unpleasant odor.